First Steps

 message you’ve seen during the pull

 tells us that the new data block was appended.
-You can inspect those blocks using the log
+You can inspect these blocks using log

 command: